MainulDip/UX-Study/Figma-Guide/101-Figma.md

 `]` - move the selected layer to the last layer of the stack

+### Things to have hand on experience and observation of examples:
+- Wireframe
+- Design system analysis
+    - how to tokens are defined
+    - how components are defined in various ui kits
+    - must check, Material UI Kit, iOS UiKit, and some others
+    - must check some readily available design system (search figma)

 ### Helper plugins:
 - Iconify - to get quick icons
 - unplash - to get free images